-Something doesn’t look right to your customer in your design.
+Something doesn’t look right to your customer in your landscape design.
 They don’t like that tree there.
 It’s the wrong shape for the flower bed.
 They want a different color of plant, wood, or stone.
 It’s a common occurrence, especially when dealing with people’s tastes, likes, and dislikes.
 Landscapers anticipate change is going to happen at some point throughout an installation project.
 But how they handle that change can be very costly to their business.
-With plenty of hours being spent re-doing designs or ordering new supplies, it’s not cheap to the business when change happens.
+With plenty of hours being spent re-doing designs or ordering new supplies, it’s not cheap for the business when change happens.

 For landscapers who are used to doing everything by hand, a client’s change in design could mean an entire re-design of their original plan.
 And if they are not using some form of landscape design software, that means on many occasions, they’re breaking out the pencil, crayons, and paper and starting from scratch.